 Due largely to the increasing recognition that the major causes of diseases resulting in human illness and death are behavioral, there is now strong demand for behavioral scientists capable of conducting rigorous applied research and evaluation in a wide variety of career settings.
 The graduate program in Health Behavior Research seeks students committed to learning how to apply psychological science and evaluation to promote health and prevent disease, and to improve public health in diverse and global communities.

 Our graduates report being well prepared and sought after for a wide variety of personally rewarding career opportunities.
-Click on this link to see a sample of positions held by SBOS alumni.
+Click on this link to see a sample of positions held by DBOS alumni.

 All health behavior research graduate students are encouraged to gain practical experience through projects, internships, or jobs.
-A variety of faculty members, research institutes, local colleges and universities, and local organizations employ SBOS students.
-For example, the Institute for Organizational and Program Evaluation Research is an organized research unit in SBOS that has employed and provided practical experience for many students.
+A variety of faculty members, research institutes, local colleges and universities, and local organizations employ DBOS students.
+For example, the Claremont Evaluation Center is an organized research unit in DBOS that has employed and provided practical experience for many students.
 Another institute, the Health Psychology and Prevention Science Institute, is dedicated to improving the health and well being of all people through the application of psychological theory and methods.

 Certificates, Professional Development Workshops, & Symposia

-SBOS has more than 50 core and supporting faculty that teach courses, supervise student research, serve on student committees, and/or employ SBOS students.
-For example, students take courses and work with CGU faculty from the Drucker-Ito School of Management, School of Educational Studies, School of Politics and Economics, School of Information Science, as well as with faculty members from the other colleges in the Claremont Consortium.
+DBOS has more than 50 core and supporting faculty that teach courses, supervise student research, serve on student committees, and/or employ DBOS students.
+For example, students take courses and work with CGU faculty from the Division of Politics and Economics, Drucker-Ito School of Management, School of Educational Studies, School of Information Science, as well as with faculty members from the other colleges in the Claremont Consortium.

 The Core Faculty that teach in the Health Behavior Research program include:

-Please e-mail Ellen Soakai at Ellen.Soakai@cgu.edu to learn about the application process, or for more information about our programs.
+Please e-mail Kristen Ahn (firstname.lastname@example.org) to learn about the application process, or for more information about our programs.

 Health Behavior Research Links